syncfusion-content/winui-docs/winui/Color-Palette/More-Color-Dialog.md

 ## Select a color from MoreColor dialog

-If you wants any custom colors to select with various opacity level, click the more color button and select the color from color spectrums and click the `Ok` button.
+If you wants any custom colors to select with various opacity level, click the more color button and select the color from color spectrum and click the `Ok` button.

 {% tabs %}
 {% highlight xaml %}